Slevinski/slevinski.github.io/series/evidence-and-adoption/entries/evidence-boundaries-and-adoption-limits/essay.md

 Those two cases should be read together, but not collapsed into one story.

-## What current evidence does not yet prove
+## Claims reserved for stronger evidence

-Current public evidence does not yet prove:
+Current public evidence establishes the reality and importance of SignWriting use, but stronger evidence is needed for:

 - global adoption scale
 - broad population-level literacy outcomes